Álvaro Negredo: Manchester City

-On 19 July 2013, Manchester City announced the signing of Negredo.
-The fee was reported as £16.4 million plus add-ons, and he signed a four-year deal.

-Negredo made his Premier League debut on 19 August 2013, coming on as a substitute for countryman David Silva in a 4–0 home win against Newcastle United.
-He scored his first goal for the club the following match on 25 August, a header in a 3–2 defeat at newly promoted Cardiff City.
+On 19 July 2013, Manchester City announced the signing of Negredo; the fee was reported as £16.4 million plus add-ons, and he signed a four-year deal.
+He made his Premier League debut on 19 August, coming on as a substitute for countryman David Silva in a 4–0 home win against Newcastle United.
+He scored his first goal for the club the following match, a header in a 3–2 defeat at newly promoted Cardiff City.
 His first at the City of Manchester Stadium arrived in the next round, a 2–0 home victory over Hull City.

 On 5 November 2013, Negredo scored his first hat-trick for City, contributing to a 5–2 group stage home win against PFC CSKA Moscow that qualified the former for the round of 16; this was the first time a Manchester City player had scored a hat-trick in the Champions League.
 He repeated the feat on 8 January of the following year, in a 6–0 home rout of West Ham United in the first leg of the semi-finals of the Football League Cup.

 Despite not scoring since January 2014, Negredo finished the season with 23 goals from 48 appearances in all competitions as City won the league.
 He played the last two minutes of the 3–1 win over Sunderland in the League Cup final on 2 March, being booked for a foul on Phil Bardsley.

-Valencia
+Valencia and loan to Middlesbrough

 On 1 September 2014, Negredo signed a loan deal with Valencia, which included an obligatory clause to buy his rights at the end of the campaign for a club record amount believed to be around €27 million.
 He scored his first competitive goal in his first appearance on 7 December, starting in a 1–1 away draw against Granada CF which was also his first appearance.

 Negredo joined Valencia on a permanent basis on 1 July 2015.
 On 25 August, he helped his team to reach the Champions League group phase by scoring in the fourth minute of an eventual 2–1 loss at AS Monaco FC (4–3 on aggregate).

-In October 2015, after criticising manager Nuno Espírito Santo's choice of tactics, Negredo was completely ostracised.
-He began to play again under new boss Gary Neville, notably scoring three goals in a 4–0 home victory against Granada in the domestic cup.
+In October, after criticising manager Nuno Espírito Santo's choice of tactics, he was completely ostracised; he began to play again under new boss Gary Neville, notably scoring three goals in a 4–0 home victory against Granada in the domestic cup.

 On 20 July 2016, Negredo returned to the Premier League by joining Middlesbrough on a season-long loan, accompanying several compatriots including manager Aitor Karanka.
 He scored in his first appearance on 13 August, putting the hosts ahead in a 1–1 home draw with Stoke City; On 26 November, he gave Boro the lead twice in a 2–2 draw at title holders Leicester City, and another brace three weeks later contributed to a 3–0 victory against visitors Swansea City; he was top scorer for the Riverside Stadium club with nine goals as they were relegated to the EFL Championship.